About Transport for the North

 Integrated and Smart Travel

-The aim is to use emerging technologies, allowing mobile payment methods and travel information to be available across rail, bus and light rail services.
+The aim is to use emerging technologies, allowing mobile payment methods and travel information to be available across rail, bus and light rail services in the North of England, working with our partners across the North to make this a reality.
 In turn this will increase use of public transport and convenience for passengers.

 Find out more about Integrated and Smart Travel here.

 We are working with the Department for Transport and Highways England to inform priorities for road investments in the North.

 Working with our partners, we have already created a Major Road Network for the North of England, a map of the local and strategic roads vital for economic growth.
 This will set the framework for future investment and a whole network approach to improving travel around the North.
 We also recently submitted a bid of investment in the North’s roads via the National Roads Fund.

 Find out more about Major Roads here.

 Gaining statutory status gave us an initial limited role in making decisions regarding operational railways in the North of England.
 The statutory powers enabled Transport for the North to co-manage (jointly with the Department for Transport) franchised rail services through the Rail North Partnership.

 As well as co-managing rail franchises – which are aimed at delivering transformation across the rail network – we are also responsible for shaping the future of infrastructure investment, bringing track and train together in a coordinated approach.

 Moving goods around the North is imperative to building a transformed economy.
 Currently, many of the goods destined for the North or exported from the North are shipped through Southern ports or airports.
 Transporting goods effectively into, out of, and around the North would boost both sustainability and business.